The days of Snapchat being used solely for sending pictures between friends are over.

 You can avoid this by keeping your content fresh.

-Whether Snapchat is new for you or you’re looking for a fresh insight to spice up your existing Snapchat marketing campaign, the tips I’ve outlined above are a great place to start.
+Whether Snapchat is new for you or you’re looking for fresh insight to spice up your existing Snapchat marketing campaign, the tips I’ve outlined above are a great place to start.

 Use this guide as a reference for increasing engagement on Snapchat.